 This log cabin being restored by the Cave Spring Historical Society is most likely a Cherokee Cabin, and probably that of David Vann and his family.
 David Vann was the Treasurer of the Cherokee Nation.

-Big Spring Park sits at Biggers Drive and North Furnace Street, where once one of several camps were built to hold Cherokee Indians in transition to large camps in Tennessee.
-The camp, which was an ad hoc military installation, was active during the late spring and early summer of 1838.
+Big Spring Park sits at Biggers Drive and North Furnace Street, where once, one of several camps were built to hold Cherokee Indians in transition to large camps in Tennessee.
+The Cedar Town Camp, which was an ad hoc military installation, was active during the late spring and early summer of 1838.

 CHEROKEE GARDEN AT GREEN MEADOWS (POWDER SPRINGS)

 The Trail of Tears made no stops in Powder Springs, but the Georgia Native Plant Society recognizes the importance of what we learned from the Cherokee, and have built a Cherokee Garden at Green Meadows.
 Over 600 native plants were used for medicine, food, weapons, crafts, lodging, canoes, and basketry.

 The site is maintained as an environmentally correct demonstration garden showcasing the significance of these native plants.
 All plants are labeled with common name, botanical name and Cherokee usage.